How should I describe these spicy cheddar rosemary sables? Simple, with 3 words:

 Rosemary for Spicy Cheddar Rosemary Sables barely adapted from Food52

-- 100 g strong cheese, shredded or grated(I used white cheddar)
+- 100 grams strong cheese, shredded or grated(I used white cheddar)

-- ¼ red pepper flakes ( half this amount if you don't want it too spicy)
+- ¼ teaspoon red pepper flakes ( half this amount if you don't want it too spicy)

-- 1 T fresh rosemary needles, finely chopped
+- 1 tablespoon fresh rosemary needles, finely chopped

 - Chop rosemary or give them a spin in a spice grinder along with the red pepper flakes.